AY2526S1-CS2113-W14-4/tp/docs/UserGuide.md

 ### Setting/Changing username: `username`

 Use this command to set or change the username for the Internity application.
+Whitespace between names will be maintained.

 Format: